pxrpl/blog/src/posts/the-simpler-life-of-my-blog.md

    The best part is that this blog is still programmed in html, the structure is the same, because thanks to **11ty**, it automatically converts your markdown files into HTML!

-I really recommend you to check it out, I used the [11ty.rocks](https://11ty.rocks)guide to convert mine.
+I really recommend you to check it out, I used the [11ty.rocks](https://11ty.rocks) guide to convert mine.

 Thanks for reading!

    <img src="/images/Signature.svg" height="30">